telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/text-wrapping.md

 ---
-title: Text wrapping
+title: Wrap Text
-page_title: Text wrapping
+page_title: Wrap Text | Kendo UI Diagram Widget
-description: Text wrapping
+description: "Learn how to use the layout element to wrap text in the Kendo UI Diagram widget."
+slug: howto_wraptext_diagram
 ---

-# Text wrapping
+# Wrap Text

-This example demonstrates how to use the [Layout](/api/javascript/dataviz/diagram/layout) element in order to arrange long text so that it fits in the shape.
+The example below demonstrates how to use the [`layout`](/api/javascript/dataviz/diagram/layout) element to make long chunks of text fit in a shape.

-#### Example
+###### Example

 ```html